nastanford/nastanford/README.md

 </p>

 <p align="center">
 Nathan is a Senior Programmer with over 2 decades of experience.
-Has created several applications while working for various companies.
-These companies include Strategic Software Solutions, the University of Maryland, Department of State, Criterion Systems, CACI, About Web, Delaware.net, American Airlines, GTE/Verizon, Oreck, and Cameron Ashley Building Products.
+Nathan has worked for companies
+Strategic Software Solutions,
+the University of Maryland,
+Department of State,
+Criterion Systems,
+CACI,
+About Web,
+Delaware.net,
+American Airlines,
+GTE/Verizon,
+Oreck, and
+Cameron Ashley Building Products.
- Working both solo and as part of a team, Nathan has developed a variety of applications, including a: Y2K project American Airlines, customer service management toolkit, planning system, budget forecasting system, purchase order system, inventory system, stats system, project management system, calendar, message board, and an asset management system.
+ Working both solo and as part of a team,
+Nathan has developed a variety of applications, including a: Y2K project American Airlines, customer service management toolkit, planning system, budget forecasting system, purchase order system, inventory system, stats system, project management system, calendar, message board, and an asset management system.
 </p><br>

 <hr>
 <p align="center">If you like it, do fork � and star ⭐</p>

-Busy working on my faucet.